wang-ye/wang-ye.github.io/_posts/2017-09-05-proxy-pool.md

 * Schedulers: Run multiple threads together to retrieve, update and validate proxies.
 Also, it deletes unusable ones.
 * ProxyGetter: The library to retrieve proxies from free websites.

-The design is a clean and straightforward.
-The code is also easy to follow, but it is worth pointing out a couple of interesting pieces:
+The design is clean and straightforward.
+As to the actual implementation, it is worth pointing out a couple of interesting pieces.

+## Implementation Decisions
+In this section,, we will discuss key implementation decisions.

+## Flask App
+The App provides APIs to get usable proxies and remove stable proxy.
+I will skip this part and interested readers can check the [source](https://github.com/jhao104/proxy_pool/blob/master/Api/ProxyApi.py) directly.

 # Background Job Scheduling
-Instead of having heavyweight celery jobs for scheduling crawlers and removing stale proxies, it uses a multi-process approach.
+ProxyPool schedules periodical jobs such as proxy crawling and removing stale proxies.
+Instead of relying a heavyweight celery scheduling approach, it uses a multi-processes approach.

 ```python
 # The main.py